Learning with Optimal Interpolation Norms: Introduction

 \section{Introduction}

-In machine learning and statistics, regularization is a standard tool used to promote structure in the solutions of an optimization problem in order to improve learning.
-Of particular interest has been structured sparsity, where regularizers provide a means to promote specific sparsity patterns of regression vectors or spectra of matrices.
-Important examples include the group lasso \cite{Yuan2006} and related norms \cite{Jacob2009-GL,Micchelli2013,Zhao2009}, spectral regularizers for low rank matrix learning and multitask learning \cite{Argyriou2008,Jaggi2010,Srebro2005}, multiple kernel learning \cite{Bach2004,Micchelli2007}, and regularizers for learning tensors \cite{Romera-Paredes2013, Tomioka2013}, among others.
+In various areas of data analysis such as machine learning, statistics, and signal processing, regularization is a standard tool used to promote known structures in the solutions of an optimization problem.
+Structured sparsity regularizers have been of particular interest, as a means to encourage specific sparsity patterns in regression vectors, spectra of matrices, gradient of images, and signal decompositions.
+Important examples include the group lasso \cite{Yuan2006} and related norms \cite{Jacob2009-GL,Micc13,Zhao09}, spectral regularizers for low rank matrix learning and multitask learning \cite{Argyriou2008,Jaggi2010,Srebro2005}, multiple kernel learning \cite{Bach2004,Micc07}, regularizers for learning tensors \cite{Romera-Paredes2013,Tomi13}.
+Structured sparsity regularizers also arise in speech processing \cite{Asae14}, high-dimensional inverse problems \cite{Bour14}, image decomposition \cite{Liux15}, adaptive image interpolation \cite{Mall10}, face reconstruction \cite{Suny15}, and hyperspectral imaging \cite{Zhan16}.

-We introduce a general formulation which captures many of these norms and allows us to construct more via an optimal interpolation problem involving simpler norms and a linear operator.
-Specifically, the norm of $w\in\R^d$ is defined as
+We introduce a general formulation which captures the above norms and allows us to construct new ones via an optimal interpolation problem involving simpler norms and a linear operator.
+Specifically, given two Banach spaces $\XX$ and $\YY$, a norm $\|\cdot\|$ on $\YY$ is constructed as

-where $|||\cdot|||$ is a monotone norm (e.g., an $\ell_p$ norm), $F$ a vector-valued mapping the components of which are also norms, and $B$ a $d\times N$ real matrix.
-As we shall see, this concise formulation encompasses many classes of regularizers, either via the norm \eqref{eq:0} or the corresponding dual norm, which we investigate in the paper.
-An important example is provided by the latent group lasso \cite{Jacob2009-GL} in which $|||\cdot|||$ is the $\ell_1$ norm and the components of $F$ are $\ell_2$ norms.
-Furthermore, while in this paper we focus on norms, the construction \eqref{eq:0} provides a scheme for a broader range of regularizers of the form
+where $F\colon\XX\to\RR^m$ is a mapping the components of which are norms, $|||\cdot|||$ is a norm on $\RR^m$, and $L\colon\XX\to\YY$ is a linear operator.
+As we shall see, this concise formulation encompasses many classes of regularizers, either via the norm \eqref{e:-1} or the associated dual norm.
+In particular, in machine learning, functions of the type described in \eqref{e:-1} have been investigated in \cite{AMP,Jacob2009-GL,Mich05,Maur12,Tomi13}.
+This formulation also arises in image recovery \cite{Jnca14}, in inverse problems \cite{Chan12}, and in the theory of interpolation spaces \cite{Peet70,Trie78}.

+We provide basic properties (cf. Proposition~\ref{p:milanojfY6Tr-21} and Theorem~\ref{p:milanojfY6Tr-22}) and examples of this construction.
+These include the overlapping group lasso, the latent group lasso, and various norms used in tensor learning problems.
+We also consider the more general formulation

-where the components of $F$ and $h$ are convex functions that satisfy certain properties.
-Such functions generalize the notion of infimal convolution (see \cite[Proposition~12.35]{Livre1} and are found in signal recovery formulations, e.g., \cite{Jnca14}.
+where $h$ and the components of $F$ are convex functions that satisfy certain properties.
+Such constructs are found for instance in signal recovery formulations \cite{Jnca14}.
+In convex analysis, they are known as infimal postcomposition \cite{Livre1} and their importance was first underlined in \cite{Rock70}.